the-data-center/Who-Lives/WhoLivesMarkdown.md

 <div class="highlight" markdown="1">

 This brief examines the 2023 demographic data released by the U.S. Census Bureau covering race, ethnicity, and age.
-For results of the official 2020 Census headcount see our analyses under ['Population and Demographics'](https://www.datacenterresearch.org/topic/population-demographics/).
 This brief also covers 2022 estimates from the Census Bureau's annual American Community Survey (ACS) on a range of important topics such as educational attainment, poverty, and housing costs.
+In 2023, the official definition of the New Orleans metro area changed to exclude St. Tammany.
+Later this year, when the Census Bureau releases 2023 ACS data, we'll publish data according to the new 7-parish metro area definition.
 </div>

-The U.S. Census Bureau estimates that 1,237,748 residents were living in metro New Orleans as of July 2023, a 4 percent increase from April 2010.[^1] The metro area now has 93 percent of its 2000 population of 1,337,726.
+The U.S. Census Bureau estimates that 1,237,748 residents were living in metro New Orleans as of July 2023, a 3 percent decrease from April 2020.[^1] The metro area now has 93 percent of its 2000 population of 1,337,726.
 In this brief, we examine demographic data released by the U.S. Census Bureau and identify important changes in metro area parishes since 2000 (or the best benchmark available).